Top BIM Software Tools in 2023

 My personal opinion about Trimble Connect:

-Trimble Connect is how SketchUp (and plenty of other 3D modeling solutions) solve the issue of not being able to share information and collaborate properly.
+Trimble Connect is how SketchUp (and many other 3D modeling solutions) solve the issue of not being able to share information and collaborate properly.
 It is a cloud-based information exchange solution that can be integrated with a massive number of different tools and solutions, helping subcontractors, architects, MEP professionals, and more.
-It has both a mobile application and a free basic version of the software for personal use, and is widely known to be able to create an efficient collaborative environment within and between project teams.
-It may not be the most user-friendly solution, and its reliance on constant connection to the Internet creates a very obvious weakness in a collaborative environment, but it is still a great option for plenty of companies that are not using a specialized 3D BIM solution with collaborative capabilities.
+It has both a mobile application and a free basic version for personal use, and is widely known for creating an efficient collaborative environment within and between project teams.
+It may not be the most user-friendly solution, and its reliance on constant connection to the Internet creates a very obvious weakness in a collaborative environment, but it is still a great option for companies that do not use a specialized 3D BIM solution with collaborative capabilities.

 BIMobject